Village residents say being close to family is most important.Copy link

 Ron and Sandy found themselves in a predicament, they wanted to be near family in the Midlands but couldn’t find a home that they liked.
 One of their friends suggested moving to a retirement village and a swift Google search highlighted Lime Tree Village as one of the options.

 Ron explained: “My daughter actually lives just down the road from Lime Tree Village in Cawston, so we asked her to go and have a look round.
 She told us that it looked absolutely lovely and she would happily live there herself given the chance!”

 However, the couple wanted to experience Lime Tree Village themselves before committing to buying a property.
-Ideally, Retirement Villages offers a ‘Try Before You Buy’ scheme at Lime Tree Village, where those thinking of moving to the community can actually spend the night there free of charge.
+Lime Tree Village offers a ‘Try Before You Buy’ scheme for those thinking of moving to the community to actually spend the night there free of charge.
 The Boultons decided to take advantage of this opportunity and travelled to the retirement village.

 “What first struck us as we entered Lime Tree Village were the immaculately maintained grounds,” said Ron.
 “Then we had a tour of the village before sitting down to lunch with two of its existing residents.
 We peppered them with questions and they were extremely helpful.
 I encourage others to utilise the Try Before You Buy Scheme, we definitely enjoyed ourselves and it helped us make up our minds.”

 Ron and Sandy could feel the strong sense of community within Lime Tree Village and were attracted to its seemingly inexhaustible list of social events and activities.
 They bought an apartment and moved in.

 “We immediately knew we had made the right choice.
 Staff and residents alike welcomed us warmly and soon we were being invited to summer balls, Bavarian evenings and excursions to Kilworth House, a local outdoor theatre.”